viewtool/I2C_Adapter/MacOS_GCC_USB_CNT_Counter/README.md

 # CNT_Counter
-An MacOS project to test CNT Counter.
+A MacOS project to test CNT Counter.